Why becoming a virtual assistant could be a good career move

 • Customer service

-If you enjoy this and excel at it, all you need to specialize is to look at your proven track record.
+If you enjoy and excel at this, you just need to look at your proven track record.
+This is all that’s required to specialize.
 Use your testimonials and the client relationships that you’ve nurtured over time to establish yourself as an expert in your field.
-You can also adjust your service offerings according to client demand to increase your earnings.

 Why become a specialist VA?